sathishgnanaprakasam/fsdwetb7/readme.md

 - In other words, in web interfaces, events are actions that happens during the interaction with the web page by the user.

 Examples: Click, Mouseover, Mouseout, Keydown, Keyup, etc.

+Exercise:

+- Create a div element as a card with the following details:

+  - Name: John Doe
+  - Age: 30
+  - Designation: Web Developer
+  - Salary: $1000
+  - City: New York
+  - Country: USA

+- Change the background color of the card when the mouse hovers over the card.
+- Reset the background color of the card when the mouse leaves the card.

+### mouseover, mouseout vs mouseenter, mouseleave

+- `mouseover`: It is fired when the mouse pointer enters the element and bubbles up.
+- `mouseout`: It is fired when the mouse pointer leaves the element and bubbles up.
+- `mouseenter`: It is fired when the mouse pointer enters the element itself, not any of its children and does not bubble up.
+- `mouseleave`: It is fired when the mouse pointer leaves the element itself, not any of its children and does not bubble up.